burrrata/sourcecred/README.md

 node bin/sourcecred.js load REPO_OWNER/REPO_NAME
 ```

 Loading a repo can take a few minutes.
 When it is finished, it will exit.
-Next, we can start sourcecred:
+Next, we can start SourceCred:

 ```Bash
 yarn start